az-digital/arizona-bootstrap/site/content/docs/2.0/components/forms.md

 {{< callout warning >}}
 ##### Caveat with Anchors

-By default, browsers will treat all native form controls (`<input>`, `<select>` and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.
-However, if your form also includes `<a ... class="btn btn-*">` elements, these will only be given a style of `pointer-events: none`.
-As noted in the section about [disabled state for buttons]({{< docsref "/components/buttons#disabled-state" >}}) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10, and won't prevent keyboard users from being able to focus or activate these links.
-So to be safe, use custom JavaScript to disable such links.
+Browsers treat all native form controls (`<input>`, `<select>`, and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.

+However, if your form also includes custom button-like elements such as `<a ... class="btn btn-*">`, these will only be given a style of `pointer-events: none`.
+As noted in the section about [disabled state for buttons]({{< docsref "/components/buttons#disabled-state" >}}) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10.
+The anchor-based controls will also still be focusable and operable using the keyboard.
+You must manually modify these controls by adding `tabindex="-1"` to prevent them from receiving focus and `aria-disabled="disabled"` to signal their state to assistive technologies.
 {{< /callout >}}

 {{< callout danger >}}